owncast/owncast.github.io/docs/viewers.md

 1. Unzip the file and place the `GeoLite2-City.mmdb` file into the `data` directory of your Owncast server.
 Create this directory if needed.
 1. Restart your Owncast service.

+Once enabled, the **Viewers** page in the admin at `/admin/viewer-info` shows a **Location** column with the region and country for each current viewer, resolved from the GeoIP data.
+Viewers without a resolvable country, or connecting through an anonymous proxy, do not get a location.